Employee rewards and recognition are a critical part of an employee engagement strategy.

 Modern workers spend a great deal of time at work and form close bonds with their colleagues.
 Over time, organizations acknowledge the benefits of celebrating and recognizing these major life events for their employees.

-Bottom line: Modern programs are necessary because they focus on personalized and spontaneous appreciation.
+Bottom line: Unstructured recognition methods are necessary because they focus on personalized and spontaneous appreciation.
 Unplanned, meaningful praise helps boost everyday morale.
 But, the main drawback is too much flexibility.
 Giving employees too much choice about when and how to provide recognition may result in misuse of the program.
 For example, workers may give praise to only their friends.
-Rather than their coworkers who deserve it.
 Still, if a program is thoughtfully managed, misuse of the program can easily be avoided.

-Modern program: Recognition is a value everyone in the business regularly takes part in.
+Unstructured recognition: Recognition is something everyone in the business regularly takes part in.

-Traditional programs: Recognition is an action only managers take a few times per year.
+Structured recognition: Recognition is an action only managers or leaders take a few times per year.

 Imagine only getting words of appreciation from your friends and family on your birthday.
 How would such sparse gratitude make you feel?